-Accused of disobeying a peace officer?
-Under California Vehicle Code 2800, you could be facing severe consequences if you are convicted.
-A dedicated Los Angeles DUI lawyer may be able to help you prepare a compelling defense and avoid the fallout of a guilty verdict.
+Were you accused of disobeying a peace officer?
+Under California Vehicle Code 2800, you could face severe consequences if you are convicted.
+A qualified attorney can help you prepare a strong defense and potentially avoid the fallout of a guilty verdict.

 When Can You Be Charged with Disobeying a Peace Officer Under CA Vehicle Code 2800?

-If the state’s prosecuting attorney hopes to obtain a conviction for disobeying a peace officer under CA Vehicle Code 2800, they must meet the following criteria:
+If the state’s prosecuting attorney hopes to obtain a conviction for disobeying a peace officer under CA Vehicle Code 2800, their case must meet the following criteria:

-- The peace officer must have been in uniform
+- The peace officer must have been wearing a distinctive uniform.

-- The defendant willingly disobeyed the law enforcement officer’s order or direction
+- The defendant must have willingly disobeyed the law enforcement officer’s order or direction.

-There are several other criminal offenses that are related to disobeying a peace officer in the state of California.
-These include:
+Several other criminal charges are related to disobeying a peace officer in the state of California.

-- California Penal Code 148: Resisting arrest – If you obstruct, delay, or intentionally resist police, or if you prevent emergency responders from performing their responsibilities, you can face charges for resisting arrest.
+- California Penal Code 148 – Resisting arrest: If you obstruct, delay, or intentionally resist police, or if you prevent emergency responders from performing their duties, you can face charges for resisting arrest.

-- California Vehicle Code 2800.1: Evading police in a motor vehicle – You can be charged with evading police in a motor vehicle when you intentionally flee from police while they are in pursuit of your vehicle.
-This is generally charged as a misdemeanor offense.
+- California Vehicle Code 2800 -1 Evading police in a motor vehicle: You can be charged with evading police in a motor vehicle when you intentionally flee from a police vehicle in pursuit of you.
+This is usually a misdemeanor charge.

-- California Vehicle Code 2800.2: Felony reckless evading – You can face felony reckless evading charges when you are operating a motor vehicle and attempt to flee police while operating the vehicle in an unsafe manner without regard for the safety of yourself, others, or their property.
-The state prosecutor has the authority to reduce your felony reckless evading charges down to a misdemeanor, as this is a wobbler offense.
+- California Vehicle Code 2800 – 2 Felony reckless evading: You can face felony reckless evading charges when you are operating a motor vehicle and attempt to flee police while operating the vehicle in an unsafe manner.
+This kind of behavior is considered a wanton disregard for public safety.

 Consequences of a Conviction